grafana/mimir/docs/sources/operating-grafana-mimir/horizontal-scaling.md

 Grafana Mimir can horizontally scale every component.
 Horizontal scaling means that to respond to increased load you can increase the number of replicas of each Mimir component.

-Grafana Mimir has been designed to scale up quickly, safely, and with no manual intervention.
+We have designed Grafana Mimir to scale up quickly, safely, and with no manual intervention.
 However, be careful when scaling down some of the stateful components.

 ## Monolithic mode